creately/siddi/README.md

 This was inspired from [event-layer](https://github.com/kidGodzilla/event-layer) project but adds capability to control the event digestion by the consumers.
 We are not sending events to every consumer we support, or we have loaded.
 We send the events to the ones we specifically allow and we have a granular control over it.

 ## How?
-Load the library a regular npm module, create a Siddi instance with your event consumer configuration, and use.
+Load the library as a regular npm module, create a Siddi instance with your event consumer configuration, and rock!

 ### APIs available
 * track( eventName, eventProperties ): void